ioccc-src/winner/faq.md

 ### <a name="faq5_1"></a><a name="pullrequst"></a>FAQ 5.1: How do I report a bug in an IOCCC winner?

 We do not 'maintain' the contest winners as such.
 The code is made available on an 'AS IS' basis.
-If you have a FIX for an entry, we suggest that you try and email it to the authors and to submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please!).
+If you have a FIX for an entry, we suggest that you submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) as we welcome pull requests that have a minimal impact on the entry while improving the portbility, functionality, and/or addressing known problems.

+If you do submit a pull request, we ask that each pull request address just one IOCCC winner at a time.

 Note that just because you have a fix does not mean it'll be accepted.
 This might be because the author objects or it doesn't fit in some way or another.
 Of